01101010110/proot-distro-scripts/README.md

 # Proot-Distro Scripts

 This repository contains scripts that are able to be executed using one line of code, and without having to preinstall anything other than the Termux app and Termux-x11 viewing app.
-Additional scripts are provided in the Miscellanious section below to add xRDP or VNC support to your environment, so you can connect to your environment remotely with a computer.
+Additional scripts are provided in the Miscellaneous section below to add xRDP or VNC support to your environment, so you can connect to your environment remotely with a computer.

 ### Features